 - Science/ROV Club

-- Student Government (Class Officers, Homeroom House of Representatives, School Council and Student Advisory Board)
+- Student Government (Class Officers, Class Representatives, School Council, and Student Advisory Board)

 - Student Volunteers (School and Community Service)